 Bliss Elementary School is a public elementary school in Fort Bliss.
-The principal of Bliss Elementary School is IRMA BROOKS, whose e-mail is firstname.lastname@example.org.
-574 students attend Bliss Elementary School and are mostly White, non-Hispanic; Multiracial; and Hispanic.
-11% of the Bliss Elementary School students have "limited English proficiency."
+The principal of Bliss Elementary School is IRMA BROOKS and can be contacted at email@example.com.
+574 students attend Bliss Elementary School and identify mostly as White, non-Hispanic; Multiracial; and Hispanic.
+11% of the Bliss Elementary School students are "limited in English proficiency."
 61% of the 574 students here are classified as "economically disadvantaged", and 58% get reduced lunch prices.
-The ratio of students to teachers at Bliss Elementary School is 13:1.
+The student to teacher ratio at Bliss Elementary School is 13:1.
 Travis Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Drawing painting

 - Video film production

 - Martial arts self defense